Concave majorant of stochastic processes and Burgers turbulence: Fluid in vanishing viscosity

 For typical realisations of the irregular random processes studied in this paper, (\ref{eq:clear}) will be satisfied almost surely for almost all positive $u$.
 But also, with probability one, there will be some (random) $u$ such that it is not satisfied.
-Hence, the previous theorem is only useful for us if we study the fluid for a fixed $u$.
-It is indeed the case, because the convex hull of $\psi(.,0)$ without drift corresponds to the case $u=0$, or $t=\infty$.
-It is in fact the asymptotic case, and the previous theorem allows us to state that the structure of the fluid at sufficiently large times tends to the extremal set of $\psi(.,0)$, without drift.
-This is the purpose of the following corollary